hbctraining/scRNA-seq_online/lessons/seurat_cheatsheet.md

 Within Seurat, there are multiple ways to access the cell barcode IDs.

-Therefore we can use `colnames()` to get a vector of cell barcodes in the same order as they appear in the seurat object.
+We can use `colnames()` to get a vector of cell barcodes in the same order as they appear in the Seurat object.

 ```r
 colnames(seurat_integrated) %>% head()